richkmeli/Richkware-Manager-Server/README.md

 # Richkware-Manager-Server

-Service for management of hosts where is present a malware developped using **Richkware** framework.
+Service for management of hosts where is present a malware developed using **Richkware** framework.

 ## Related Projects